 In addition to roles involved with delivery of developments and capital works, Greg has extensive business management experience, having undertaken roles at director, general manager and senior executive levels for a number of private companies and public sector organisations.
 Greg has developed considerable expertise in areas such as strategic planning, governance, change management, commercial negotiation and stakeholder management and communication.

-Greg's most recent role as general manager of Economic Development Queensland (EDQ) involved leading EDQ's land use and infrastructure planning, community consultation and property development teams to facilitate economic and community development opportunities on sites across the state.
+Prior to his appointment as interim administrator, Greg's most recent role as general manager of Economic Development Queensland (EDQ) involved leading EDQ's land use and infrastructure planning, community consultation and property development teams to facilitate economic and community development opportunities on sites across the state.

 Report an Issue